-t. bachelorproject or - thesis: a unit comprising research into the literature and/or contributing to scientific research, always resulting in a written report;
+b. bachlorproject or -thesis: a unit comprising research into the literature and/or contributing to scientific research, always resulting in a written report;

-b.
-CvB: the Executive Board of Vrije Universiteit Amsterdam; c.
-EC (European Credit): a course credit with a workload of 28 hours of study; d. examination: the final examination of the Bachelor's programme;
+c.
+CvB the Executive Board of Vrije Universiteit Amsterdam; d.
+EC (European Credit): a course credit with a workload of 28 hours of study;